-Select any 2017 drafted NBA player from the dropdown menu to view their top 10 most similar college basketball players historically.
-Similarity Scores provide insight into how a player will translate to the NBA based on how similar college basketball players in production, physical measurements and experience have performed in the NBA.
-For a background on the calculation of the similarity scores, see here.
+Select any 2019 NBA Draft prospect from the drop-down menu below to view their top 10 most similar college basketball players, as measured by our Similarity Score model.
+Similarity Scores provide insight into how a player will translate to the NBA based on how their historical comparisons have performed in the NBA.
+This model considers a player’s college production, physical measurements, and age/experience to generate their most similar historical players.
+For more background on the calculation of the similarity scores, see this article.
 This model is one of three pieces that we use to evaluate the NBA potential of college players, with the other two being PNSP and NBA Role Probability Model.

-The NBA Role Probability Model predicts the likelihood that a given college basketball player becomes an NBA All-Star, starter, bench player, or does not make the NBA.
-The model uses individual college basketball season-long box score statistics, team-level statistics (e.g. strength of schedule), physical measurements, high school scouting ranking, position, and age/experience to predict the probability of each NBA role.
-For more detail on this model, see here.
-This model is one of three pieces that we use to evaluate the NBA potential of college players, with the other two being PNSP and Similarity Scores.
-In the table outlined below, you can find our predicted probabilities of the 2017 NBA Draft prospects landing in each category.
+The NBA Role Probability Model predicts the likelihood that a given college basketball player becomes an All-Star, starter, bench player, or does not make it in the NBA.
+The model considers individual box score statistics, team-level statistics (e.g. strength of schedule), physical measurements, high school scouting rank, position, and age/experience to predict the probability of a player landing each NBA role.
+For more detail on how this model is formulated, see this article.
+The Role Probability model is one of three pieces that we use to evaluate the NBA potential of college and international players, with the other two being PNSP and Similarity Scores.
+In the table below, you can find the model’s predicted probabilities for each 2019 prospect landing in a given role in the NBA.